xavierpok/tp/docs/UserGuide.md

 ### Adding a new contact : `add`

-Creates a new contact and adds it to the app, and sets the last modified field in that contact to when this command was run.
+Creates a new contact and adds it to the app.

 Format: ```add n/NAME p/PHONE_NUMBER e/EMAIL c/COMPANY j/JOB [t/TAG]...```